JiJo333/Postman/README.md

 # Postman
-The folder contains some test files
+The folder contains some tests for Terraform Cloud APO